k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

   * This percentage is calculated for each column in non-empty tables.
 The **Null Percentage** property is added to the field's properties when the calculated value exceeds the plugin's threshold.
   * For example, when 30% of the values in a given field are null, the Null Percentage property will be added to the field with the value = 0.3.
 However, if 20% or fewer of the values in this field are null, then this property will not be added.

+Starting with Fabric V8.5, the following enhancements have been added to the plugin algorithm:

+* When a field is marked as PII, the Minimum and Maximum values are not calculated to avoid revealing the field's sensitive data.
+Average and Standard Deviation continue to be calculated.
+In addition, the following parameters have been added to the plugin's input parameters:
+  * `fieldNameIncludeList` is an override list of field names to be **included** in the plugin's algorithm, even if they are identified as PII.
+  * `fieldNameExcludeList` is an override list of field names to be **excluded** from the plugin's algorithm.

 ## Option Set Analyzer